ugene1213/Crystal_Hunter/README.md

 Finally, run ```npm run webpack``` and open the index.html file in your folder to start playing!

 ## Tools Used

-Easel.js library was used in for all the sprites and images.
+Easel.js library images.
 I wanted to use Easel.js to see how the library was used.
 The game logic was implemented using vanilla JavaScript.

 ## Some Code